voidlabs/mosaico.io/_posts/2016-06-22-email-inliners.md

   }
 ```

-So, if your browser/client understand rgba colors, it will use them, otherways it will use the standard hexadecimal rgb color.
+So, if your browser/client understands rgba colors, it will use them, otherways it will use the standard hexadecimal rgb color.
 However most inliners will break this trick: in case o multiple property values, they will take only the last value, leaving an invalid rule for clients and browser that does not understand rgba colors.

 In our test only Litmus inliner will take every single rule, even if duplicated, and put it in every piece of Dom indicated by selectors.